 Workers conducting work at the University are responsible for refusing work they are not competent or adequately prepared to perform.
+Refer to the training framework.

 7. Performance Evaluation

 Monitoring and measurement

 Once a year, organizational units performing activities at uOttawa shall comprehensively monitor and measure different performance requirements to assess the effectiveness of the OHS Management System implementation within the unit.
 The monitoring and measurement process is also initiated when a new performance requirement is identified.
 The identification of new performance requirements may arise due to the outcomes of different avenues, including: